2121

 • With early surrender, you can choose to forfeit your hand at this point and get back half of your original bet.

 The advantage of early surrender is that it lets you save half of your bet when facing a possible losing situation.
-This can potentially reduce your losses in those cases where the dealer's face-down card is likely to result in you losing your entire bet.
+That said, the Early Surrender option reduces the house edge by 0.62%, which is more favourable for the player.

 Late Surrender